In-School Ballet Residencies

 Cara King specializes in teaching ballet and creative movement to young children.
 After teaching ballet for the Settlement Music School (Germantown) school partnership program, she joined IBE in 2011.
 Ms. King completed the Royal Academy of Dance syllabus in the United States and England, participated in summer intensives at the Pennsylvania Central Youth Ballet, and earned a degree in dance from Hope College.

-Nancy Malmed, founding executive director of IBE and the artistic director of Wissahickon Dance Academy, annually choreographs and stages IBE’s spring ballets, among them Alice in Wonderland, The Four Seasons, A Midsummer Night’s Dream, Gaîté Parisienne, La Boutique Fantasque, La Fille Mal Gardée, and two original ballets she has set to opera: Carmen and Porgy and Bess.
-She holds a master’s degree in dance from Temple University
+Nancy Malmed, IBE’s founder and senior advisor, has since 1999 choreographed and staged IBE’s spring ballets, among them Alice in Wonderland, The Four Seasons, A Midsummer Night’s Dream, Gaîté Parisienne, La Boutique Fantasque, La Fille Mal Gardée, and two original ballets she has set to opera: Carmen and Porgy and Bess.
+She holds a master’s degree in dance from Temple University.
+She is also the founder and artistic director of Wissahickon Dance Academy.

 Elena Tiuriakulova teaching IBE residency students at George Washington (2013)